morvencao/notes/Istio/setup-central-istiod-with-submariner.md

 oc apply --kubeconfig=$PWD/mcscluster2/auth/kubeconfig -f ~/oasis/istio-1.10.1/samples/helloworld/helloworld.yaml -l version=v1 -n sample
 ```

 > Note: There is an issue for submariner about DNS query failure to the exported service from any `hostNetwork` pod, which results that the istio sidecar can't be injected into the application pod correctly in the remote clusters.
-As you may known, the kube-apiserver on openshift cluster is deployed as an `hostNetwork` pod, and the webhook actually works before the application pod is created, the kube-apiserver will call the webhook server for istio sidecar injection, in our example, the webhook server is the central istiod on the cluster `mcscluster1`, it will be accessed by the exported service's hostname `istiod.istio-system.svc.clusterset.local`.
-But the call will be failing because the hostname can't be resolved correctly.
-A workaround is that manually adding the DNS record to the `/etc/hosts` of the kube-apiserver of the remote cluster `mcscluster2`, the IP is the `clusterIP` of the istiod service on the central cluster `mcscluster1`.
+As you may know, the kube-apiserver will call the webhook server via FQDN `istiod.istio-system.svc.clusterset.local` we configured in the `mutatingwebhookconfiguration` for istio sidecar injection, but the kube-apiserver on openshift cluster is deployed as an `hostNetwork` pod, so the call will be failing because the hostname can't be resolved correctly.
+A workaround is that manually adding the DNS record to the `/etc/hosts` of the kube-apiserver of the remote cluster `mcscluster2`, the DNS record IP is the `clusterIP` of the istiod service on the central cluster `mcscluster1`.

 3. Verify that the `helloworld` pod is injected with istio sidecar and starting up: